DannyBen/bashly-book/src/advanced/rendering.md

 your `bashly.yml` configuration by using the `bashly render` command.

-This command can generate any kind of output using either templates that are built in in Bashly (for example Markdown or man pages), or by using any custom templates.
+This command can generate any kind of output using either templates that are built into Bashly (for example Markdown or man pages), or by using any custom templates.

 ## Built-in templates